RESPA: Explaining The Real Estate Settlement Procedures Act

 Regulates Escrow Accounts

 RESPA manages the use of escrow accounts and prevents loan servicers from requiring larger accounts.
-The amount of escrow funds allowed to be collected at the time of an account’s creation is limited to the amount of sufficient funds to pay for closing charges.
+The amount of escrow funds allowed to be collected at the time of an account’s creation is limited to the amount of sufficient funds to pay for closing costs.
 These charges include taxes, insurance and other reasonable payments.

 Prohibits Sellers To Require Title Insurance